SilkRose/Pony/stories/a-letter-of-little-to-no-significance/a-letter-of-little-to-no-significance.md

 "That's so sweet.
 I'm glad I'm not alone in my mission!"

 > I love to write stories; mostly about romance, but also about comedy and horror.
 I've written a lot, and hopefully it's doing me justice in this letter.
-When it comes to coding I mostly do automation tasks and command line interface tools.
+When it comes to coding, I mostly do automation tasks and command line interface tools.
 Hopefully that made sense.

 "I love a good romance story, and comedy too!
 I don't exactly know what code is, but it sounds cool, Silkie."